MIna-Maher/sample-go-ecs-tf-codePipeline/README.md

 - ECS Service is created with desired **1** task with cpu: 256 && RAM: 512 , and enable service autoscaling for autoscaling the number of tasks incase of increasing the load.
 - Service AutoScaling: ![Service Autoscaling](./images/scale.jpeg)

-- For configring scaling average tracking metrics for cpu/ram, number of desired/max tasks, please configure these params according to your need, this configs can be found on [go-docker-demo.tf](./iac/go-docker-demo.tf):
+- For configring scaling average tracking metrics for cpu/ram, number of desired/max tasks, please configure these params according to your need, this configs can be found on [go-docker-demo.tf](./iac/go-docker-demo.tf) and also for the pipeline [task def](./pipeLineScripts/postBuild.sh):

 ```
   cpu                           = 256